 Your legal team cares about provenance and blast radius.

-Scenario 1: 100 one-off support triage lookups per month
+Scenario 1: 100 support lookups per month

 | Tool | Public pricing basis | Estimated monthly cost | Notes |